-Join Gerry O'Brien for an in-depth discussion in this video Solution: Create an object and store string values in it, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Solution: Create an object and store string values in it, part of Learning C#.

 In this challenge, you were asked to…create a sorted list from the generics collection.…So in other words, we wanted you to create a…generic sorted list object and store some strings in it.…Now by default, with a C Sharp console application,…Microsoft already includes the using…directive for the System.Collections.Generic namespace.…This means you don't have to…import System.Collections.Generic, it's already there for you.…So here's the way I would write this is step into my…main method within the body, and I'm going to make use of IntelliSense.…